Google Docs MCP server

 Step 1: Google Cloud Project & Credentials

-1. Go to Google Cloud Console: Visit Google Cloud Console and log in.
+1. Visit the Google Cloud Console

-2. Create or Select a Project:
+2. Create or select a project:

 • Name it (e.g., "My MCP Docs Server") and click "CREATE"

-3. Enable APIs:
+3. Enable required APIs:

-• Navigate to "APIs & Services" > "Library"
+• Search for "APIs & Services" → "Library"

-4. Configure OAuth Consent Screen:
+4. Configure OAuth consent screen:

-• Go to "APIs & Services" > "OAuth consent screen"
+• Go to "APIs & Services" → "OAuth consent screen"

 • Select "External" and click "CREATE"

-• Fill in app information:
+• Fill in required information:

 • App name (e.g., "Claude Docs MCP Access")